Lifeblood (album)

 Lifeblood is the seventh studio album by Welsh alternative rock band Manic Street Preachers, released on 1 November 2004 by Sony Music UK.
 Two singles were released from the album: "The Love of Richard Nixon" and "Empty Souls".

-While the album was met with generally positive reviews from critics, it is the band's least commercially successful album, peaking at number 13 in the UK Album Charts and has often been derided by the band members themselves.
+While the album was met with generally positive reviews from critics, it is the band's least commercially successful album, peaking at number 13 in the UK Album Charts and has often been derided by the band members themselves, although they have expressed more positive opinions in recent years.

 An expanded and remastered edition was released in 2024 to mark its 20th anniversary.

 Writing and recording

 The working title of Lifeblood was Litany, hinting that the song "Litany", recorded during the Lifeblood sessions, was originally intended for inclusion.
 The track, however, ultimately only appeared as a B-side on the "Empty Souls" CD single.

 Although the album includes songs about disgraced U.S. president Richard Nixon and British suffragette leader Emmeline Pankhurst ("Emily"), the band's earlier political lyrics are largely replaced by personal reflection, such as on their own past ("1985") and missing member Richey Edwards ("Cardiff Afterlife").
 Lyricist Nicky Wire talked about the ghosts that haunted this record and stated that the record was a retrospective: "The main themes are death and solitude and ghosts.
 Being haunted by history and being haunted by your own past.
 Sleep is beautiful for me.
 I hate dreaming because it ruins ten hours of bliss.
 I had a lot of bad dreams when Richey first disappeared.
 Not ugly dreams, but nagging things.
 Until we wrote 'Design for Life', it was six months of misery.
 Lifeblood doesn't seek to exorcise Edwards' ghost, though, just admits that there are no answers".

 Work on recording Lifeblood began in New York City with legendary producer Tony Visconti, but these sessions led to only three finished tracks: "Solitude Sometimes Is", "Emily" and "Cardiff Afterlife".
 The band then decided to continue with frequent collaborator Greg Haver and moved to Grouse Lodge Studio in County Westmeath, Ireland and then Stir Studios in Cardiff, Wales.
 Additional production and final mixing was completed by Tom Elmhirst.